antonyeagle/forallx-adl/readme.md

 Forall*x* Adelaide
 ==================

 This is a derivative work created by [Antony Eagle](https://antonyeagle.org), based upon [Tim Button](http://www.homepages.ucl.ac.uk/~uctytbu/index.html)'s 2016 Cambridge version of [PD Magnus](https://www.fecundity.com/job/)'s forall*x* (version 1.29).
-There are pervasive substantive changes in content, theoretical approach, coverage, and appearance.
+There are pervasive substantive changes in content, theoretical approach, coverage, and appearance – it's fair to say no one will mistake this version for Magnus' original.

 License
 -------